Neilesh Bose, Associate Professor and Canada Research Chair

 University of Victoria, Global and Comparative History

 I am an historian of modern South Asia with interests in colonial and post-colonial history, cultural history, and intellectual history.
 My book, entitled Recasting the Region: Language, Culture, and Islam in Colonial Bengal (Oxford, 2014), examines Bengali Muslim intellectual history from the early twentieth century through the mid-twentieth century through an examination of Bengali Muslim literary figures, religious reformers, politicians, and public intellectuals from the early twentieth century to 1952.
-Other published work that places South Asian history within global historical frameworks include my edited volumes South Asian Migrations in Global History: Labor, Law, and Wayward Lives (Bloomsbury, 2020) and India after World History: Literature, Comparison, and Approaches to Globalization (Leiden, 2022).
+Other published work that places South Asian history within global historical frameworks include my edited volumes India after World History: Literature, Comparison, and Approaches to Globalization (Leiden, 2022) and South Asian Migrations in Global History: Labor, Law, and Wayward Lives (Bloomsbury, 2020).

 In addition to my research in modern South Asian history I also hold the Tier II Canada Research Chair in global and comparative history at the University of Victoria.
 As part of this initiative, I have begun the Global South Colloquium, a seminar series on issues confronting the histories, politics, and aesthetics in and of the Global South.
 I collaborate with a number of institutes at the University of Victoria on topics of decolonization, globalization, post/de-colonial studies, critical indigenous studies, and histories of empire and nation, including the Centre for Asia-Pacific Initiatives, the Centre for Global Studies, and the Centre for Studies in Religion and Society.

 Outside of the official archives I hold active interests in literary and cultural criticism, theater, performance studies, and popular cultures.
-In this area, I have published Beyond Bollywood and Broadway: Plays from the South Asian Diaspora (Indiana, 2009), the first-ever collection of plays from South Asian diasporic playwrights from the U.S., the U.K., South Africa, and Canada, as well as convened and edited (with Fawzia Afzal-Khan and Jamil Khoury) a round table conversation on Islam and contemporary theater in North America, entitled “The Dramaturgy of Political Violence: Performance, Representation, and Muslims in the Contemporary World,” in the December 2016 edition of Performing Islam.
+In this area, I have served as a convenor of Barnard College’s Labor of Love: Performance and Politics in the South Asian Diaspora, published Beyond Bollywood and Broadway: Plays from the South Asian Diaspora (Indiana, 2009), the first-ever collection of plays from South Asian diasporic playwrights from the U.S., the U.K., South Africa, and Canada, as well as convened and edited (with Fawzia Afzal-Khan and Jamil Khoury) a round table conversation on Islam and contemporary theater in North America, entitled “The Dramaturgy of Political Violence: Performance, Representation, and Muslims in the Contemporary World,” in the December 2016 edition of Performing Islam.
 I have also jointly translated the first-ever English edition of Utpal Dutt’s Maanusher Adhikare (The Rights of Man), a 1968 Bengali play about the 1930s Scottsboro trials in Alabama, U.S.A.
-Current work features a collaborative translation of Mir Musharraf Hussein’s late nineteenth century Jamidar Darpan (The Landlord Mirror).